octantx/pascal-game/README.md

-# pascal-game
+# PASCAL
-A 3D game made using OpenGL and PyGame where you dash through cubes to destroy them as fast as possible
+A 3D game made using OpenGL and PyGame where you dash through cubes to destroy them as fast as possible, forever

 ## DESTROY THEM ALL
 ![REPEAT](https://user-images.githubusercontent.com/86143218/185782633-b2f1c073-8f37-4780-9964-d769a22f66fa.gif)